 Here’s what you should know if you’re searching for Greyhound rescues in Ontario.
 Tall, regal, and gentle greyhounds make excellent companion dogs and family pets.
 And despite their impeccable reputations as the Usain Bolts of the canine world, they surprisingly don’t require much exercise.

-They are sprinters, not marathoners, and pet greyhounds are content to have modest amounts of exercise and will be content with a 30 to 60-minute walk a day.
+They are sprinters, not marathoners, and pet greyhounds are content to have modest amounts of exercise and will be content with a 30 to 60-minute walk each day.
 However, despite their gentle, loving personalities, these graceful creatures unfortunately still manage to find their way into shelters and rescue groups.

 Before you scroll further down this list of Greyhound rescues in Ontario, you can check out these other dog-related recommendations from our team at We Love Doodles: Best Boxer Rescues in Ontario and Best Poodle Rescues in Ontario.